angelr1076/rails-blog/README.md

 # README

 Welcome to Doggie-Bloggie!
 A place where pets can gripe about their owners and what's new in the neighborhood.
+Username: guest,
+Password: guestpass

 Create dog users, edit them or delete them from the database.